 Intel Corporation is a US-based company that was founded in 1968 by Gordon Moore and Robert Noyce.
 Intel is mostly known as the world’s largest manufacturer of PC microprocessors and holds a patent on the first microprocessors (the x86 microprocessors).
+This also means that the company is involved in the 5G space and regarded as a good way to invest in 5G stocks UK.
 The company also manufactures other products that include motherboard chipsets, flash memory cards, network interface controllers and integrated circuits, embedded processors graphics chips, and other devices related to computing and electronics.

 Intel went public way back in 1971, just three years after the company was founded.
 It first offered its shares at a price of $23.50 or 2 cents when adjusting the company’s 13 subsequent stock splits.
 As the NASDAQ stock exchange was founded in February 1971, Intel was one of the first companies to be listed on NASDAQ.
 At present, Intel is a component of three of the biggest indices in the US – the S&P 500, the Dow Jones 30, and NASDAQ 100.